 Frank J. Brown, JD, LL.M., Trustee: BA, Arizona State University; JD, University of Arkansas School of Law; LLM (taxation), Southern Methodist University School of Law.
 Began his professional accounting career in the tax department at Peat, Marwick, Mitchell & Company, and then went into the private practice of law as a tax attorney.
 Later entered the private business sector where he has been involved in the transportation, insurance, finance and medical supply distribution industries.
 Currently manages Watson Brown Inc. a professional practice brokerage and appraisal company.
 Brown is a frequent lecturer at dental conferences, national seminars, and dental schools.
 Has published articles for the Texas Dental Association’s Texas Journal, Dental Economics, and Houston Dental Journal.
 He is a past Director in the J. Reuben Clark Law Society, Dallas/Fort Worth chapter, and of the B.Y.U.
 Management Society, Dallas/Fort Worth chapter.
 He is a licensed attorney in the States of Texas and Arizona.

-Gordon S. Jones: BA, U.S. History, Columbia University; MA, Education, Stanford University; M.Phil, Political Science, George Washington University; adjunct faculty at Utah Valley University and Salt Lake Community College; co-founder of United Families of America (now United Families International).
+Gordon S. Jones, NAS: BA, U.S. History, Columbia University; MA, Education, Stanford University; M.Phil, Political Science, George Washington University; adjunct faculty at Utah Valley University and Salt Lake Community College; co-founder of United Families of America (now United Families International).
 Served as staff to members and committees of the U.S. House and Senate, and as director of congressional relations for a variety of federal departments and for several outside policy and political organizations and think tanks.